The government is, again, open for business. At least for now.

 “It all depends on what the president prioritizes and what federal unions are willing to cooperate with,” says Richard Parker, a senior fellow and lecturer at Harvard’s Kennedy School of Government.
 “The longer it goes, the more damaging it becomes because of the accumulation of unpaid bills and more people being affected by not being paid.”

-Biggest losers in a government shutdown:
+Biggest losers in a government shutdown

-International travelers.
+- International travelers.
 During the last government shutdown, the Department of State slowed the application process for new passports and visas, leading to long delays for those seeking to travel internationally.

-Taxpayers expecting a refund.
+- Taxpayers expecting a refund.
 A government shutdown could delay the issuance of tax refund checks and the processing of tax returns, especially for those who sent in paper returns.

-“The IRS (Internal Revenue Service) would basically shut down, so there would be no one there to process your taxes or send you your refunds,” Goldwein says.
+“The (Internal Revenue Service) would basically shut down, so there would be no one there to process your taxes or send you your refunds,” Goldwein says.

-Recent retirees.
+- Recent retirees.
 If the last government shutdown is any indication, new applications for Social Security benefits would be significantly slowed, resulting in lengthy delays for new beneficiaries.

 “There will be no employees on the job to process the applications, which require more intense handling than just simply the mailing of checks, which is fairly automated,” Parker says.

-New Medicare and Medicaid patients.
+- New Medicare and Medicaid patients.
 Applicants for Medicare and Medicaid benefits likely would face delays because there wouldn’t be employees to process them.